Titanium dioxide: Production

 The largest TiO_{2} pigment processors are Chemours, Venator, Kronos, and Tronox.
 Major paint and coating company end users for pigment grade titanium dioxide include Akzo Nobel, PPG Industries, Sherwin Williams, BASF, and Kansai Paints.
-Global TiO_{2} pigment demand for 2010 was 5.3 Mt with annual growth expected to be about 3–4%.
+World TiO_{2} pigment capacity was estimated at 9.9 million tonnes per year in 2025, of which China accounted for 6.0 million tonnes.

 The production method depends on the feedstock.
 In addition to ores, other feedstocks include upgraded slag.
 Both the chloride process and the sulfate process (both described below) produce titanium dioxide pigment in the rutile crystal form, but the sulfate process can be adjusted to produce the anatase form.
 Anatase, being softer, is used in fiber and paper applications.
 The sulfate process is run as a batch process; the chloride process is run as a continuous process.

 Chloride process

 In chloride process, the ore is treated with chlorine and carbon to give titanium tetrachloride, a volatile liquid that is further purified by distillation.
 The TiCl_{4} is treated with oxygen to regenerate chlorine and produce the titanium dioxide.